openshift/origin-metrics/README.md

 ### Service Account Permissions

 Note: the following commands assumes you are running in the 'metric' project, if you are running in another project, your service account will need to be updated the service account accordingly.
-The format follows the following format  'system:serviceaccount:$PROJECT_NAME:$SERVICE_ACCOUNT_NAME'
+The format follows the following format  `system:serviceaccount:$PROJECT_NAME:$SERVICE_ACCOUNT_NAME`

 #### Metrics Deployer Service Account